magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

  * 1. Log in to Admin.
  * 2. Open the Search Synonym page.
  * 3. Click the "New Synonym Group" button.
  * 4. Enter data according to a data set.
-For each variation the synonyms must have unique identifiers.
+For each variation, the synonyms must have unique identifiers.
  * 5. Click the "Save Synonym Group" button.
- * 6. Check that a message about successful saving is appeared.
+ * 6. Verify the synonym group saved successfully
  */
 class CreateSynonymEntityTest extends Injectable
 {